What Does a Will Do?

 When the probate estate is opened, creditors of the Decedent file claims and get paid before the estate is distributed to the beneficiaries.
 When the creditors have been paid, the Will (you probably thought I forgot your question) tells the PR how to distribute the Estate.

-Do I Need a Will?
+Do I need a will?

 A will is an important estate planning document for everyone.
 Even if every thing you own will avoid probate through a will substitute, there is always the possibility that you will acquire something and die before it is put in trust or made joint.
 Your manner of death may give rise to a lawsuit.
 These circumstances may force at least a part of your estate into probate.
-If your plan is different from the state's estate-planning scheme you need a will to ensure that these probate assets do not benefit the wrong heirs.
+If your plan is different from the state's estate-planning scheme, you need a will to ensure that these probate assets do not benefit the wrong heirs.

 Every state has a ready-made estate plan for its residents.
 This plan is called Intestate Succession or Descent and Distribution.
 If your plan is the same as the state's plan a will may be an empty formality.
 On the other hand, if you want to disinherit a family member, or provide specially for a disabled child, a will is an absolute necessity.
 The will may also be important because it names your PR and your children's guardian.